phanumat/Documentation/tools-and-ide/account-mgmt.rst

 Account Managment
 =================

-The SmartThings IDE allows you to view and edit information about your Locations, Hubs, Devices, custom SmartApps and Device Handlers, as well as view a live log for all your SmartThings devices and apps.
+The PEA HiVE IDE allows you to view and edit information about your Locations, Hubs, Devices, custom SmartApps and Device Handlers, as well as view a live log for all your PEA HiVE devices and apps.

 ----